joefraley/resume/README.md

 ## Professional Experience

 ### Senior Software Engineer |  [Nike](http://nike.com/) (January 2017 - Present)
 - Backend infrastructure and service architecture for Nike's machine learning and recommendations platform.
 We use a lot of Scala and Python.
-Our services are architected to be cloud-first, and deployed to AWS.
+Our services are architected to be cloud-first, and deployed to Kubernetes on AWS.
 - Implemented A/B testing of machine learning models served to end-users using Optimizely.
 - Implemented service contracts that enabled integration of the recommendation services with nike.com, peaking at 6,000 request per second.
+- Drove product level discussions about our ethical obligations to consumers in machine learning systems.

 ### Software Engineer |  [Aruba Meridian](http://meridianapps.com/) (October 2016 - December 2017)